CBID2/TMP-group-docs-assignment/group2-docs/docs/om-functions/utilities.md

 ---
 lang: en-US
 title: "Utilities"
-description: "This page will guide you on how to install openmadness"
+description: "Learn about the utility functions in OpenMadness"
 ---

-## Utilities
+# Utilities

-These functions assist with array handling and display tasks:
+These functions are use to perform operations that change the shape or structure of an array without altering its data.
+To perform transformations, you can use the following functions:

-### 1. `mad.clone(array)`
+## 1. `mad.clone(array)`

-Creates a deep copy of an array:
+To creates a deep copy of an array:

 | Parameter |  Type |     Description     |
 |:---------:|:-----:|:-------------------:|